 Bonding can correct all sorts of smile imperfections, such as:

 After a tooth has been damaged, that trauma can leave the delicate root of your tooth more vulnerable to attacks from dangerous oral bacteria.
 They can more easily reach the sensitive center of your tooth and cause infection, necessitating more complex treatment like a root canal.
 Thanks to direct bonding, you can restore not just your confidence in your smile, but your oral health as well.

-The process of getting direct bonding near Severna Park is quick and painless.
-Depending on how many teeth are being treated, it can usually be taken care of in just one visit to our office.
-First, one of our dentists will smooth any sharp or jagged edges of the affected tooth.
+The process of getting direct bonding near Millersville is quick and painless.
+Depending on how many teeth are being treated, it can usually be taken care of in just one visit to our dental office.
+First, our dentist will smooth any sharp or jagged edges of the affected tooth.
 Then, they’ll choose the correct shade of composite resin to most closely resemble your adjacent teeth.
 Next, we’ll apply the resin in layers and sculpt the highly malleable material until your tooth is the desired shape and size.
 After using a curing light to harden the material, we’ll send you on your way with your newly perfected smile!

 One enormous advantage of direct bonding is that with proper care, it can last up to a whole decade.
 You can even extend that lifespan by keeping up an oral hygiene regiment of brushing and flossing daily.
 Also, don’t forget to schedule regular checkups and cleanings with us to make sure your bonding is still in good condition.
 For any more questions or concerns about bonding, don’t hesitate to contact us!